Sofiia1203/CulminatingProjectGameBobail/README.md

 # My culminating project: Game Bobail
 ## Plan
-- Write functions that describe game rules.
+- Write functions that describe game rules.(DONE)
-- Write functions to display a game board in text mode.
+- Write functions to display a game board in text mode.(DONE)
-- Complete game in a text format(only following rules).
+- Complete game in a text format(only following rules).(DONE)
-- Handle incorrect user input.
+- Handle incorrect user input.(DONE)
-- Complete game in a text format(with choosing the best move).
+- Complete game in a text format(with choosing the best move).(DONE)
-- Automated testing.
+- Automated testing.(DONE)
 - Automated generation of documentation.
 - Choose a library for a graphic interface.
 - Display a game board using graphic interface.